kristopherjohnson/wiringPi_gforth/README.md

 ## Usage

-Access to the GPIO hardware requires root access, so must invoke Gforth with `sudo gforth` when using wiringPi.
+Access to the GPIO hardware requires root access, so you must invoke Gforth with `sudo gforth` when using wiringPi.

 To call wiringPi functions, push the arguments onto the stack and then invoke the corresponding Gforth word.
 For example, if you would write this in C: